mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 }
 ```

-And here is a sample after filtering out comment replies using `where_exp`.
+And here it is after filtering out comment replies using `where_exp`.

 ```json
 [